rsksmart/devportal/docs/02-developers/04-quickstart/wagmi/rootstock-wagmi-starter-kit.md

 ---

-The Rootstock Wagmi Starter Kit provides a solid foundation for developing decentralized applications (dApps) on the Rootstock blockchain.
-It streamlines development by leveraging the [React](https://react.dev/learn), [Wagmi](https://wagmi.sh/), and [Shadcn libraries](https://ui.shadcn.com/).
+The Rootstock Wagmi starter kit provides a foundation for building decentralized applications (dApps) on the Rootstock blockchain.
+It leverages the security of Bitcoin and the flexibility of Ethereum.

+The kit uses [Wagmi](https://wagmi.sh/), a React Hooks library, to simplify smart contracts and blockchain network interactions and and [Shadcn libraries](https://ui.shadcn.com/).

+This starter kit is designed to help developers jump-start their dApp development journey on Rootstock.

 ## Features